Best Hot Chocolate

 How To To Store

-• In the fridge: Pour any leftover hot chocolate into airtight glass jars, and store in the fridge for 3 to 5 days.
+- In the fridge: Pour any leftover hot chocolate into airtight glass jars, and store in the fridge for 3 to 5 days.
 It may separate, but that’s fine if it does.
 It will recombine when you reheat it.

-• To reheat: Add the hot chocolate to a saucepan and gently reheat on medium heat, until warmed through.
+- To reheat: Add the hot chocolate to a saucepan and gently reheat on medium heat, until warmed through.
 Alternatively, you can warm a mug in the microwave.

-More Winter Drinks
+More Cozy Winter Drinks

-• Chai Spiced Coconut Milk – A warming chai spice infused creamy drink.
+- Chai Spiced Coconut Milk – A warming chai spice-infused creamy drink.

 I hope you enjoy this classic hot chocolate recipe.
 If you make it, let me know how it turned out!
 I’d love to hear what you think in the comments below.